 Construction of Transformer

 Two copper coils are bounded at the two arms of the laminated soft iron core.
-One of the coils is connected to an AC source and it is called primary and another coil is connected to an external circuit and it is secondary.
+One of the coils is connected to an AC source and it is called primary and another coil is connected to an external circuit and is secondary.

 Working process of Transformer

 Due to the electric current in the primary circuit, the soft iron core gets magnetized since the electric current in the primary circuit varies with time.
-Hence magnetic field and magnetic flux associated with coil vary with time.
+Hence magnetic field and magnetic flux associated with the coil vary with time.

 Due to a change in magnetic flux, emf induces in both coils.
 Induced emf of the secondary coil is supplied to the external circuit.